carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Overview:
 """""""""

 The '``llvm.fma.*``' intrinsics perform the fused multiply-add operation.

 Arguments:
 """"""""""

-The argument and return value are floating point numbers of the same type.
+The arguments and return value are floating-point numbers of the same type.

 Semantics:
 """"""""""

-This function returns the same values as the libm ``fma`` functions would, and does not set errno.
+Return the same value as a corresponding libm '``fma``' function but without trapping or setting ``errno``.

+When specified with the fast-math-flag 'afn', the result may be approximated using a less accurate calculation.

 '``llvm.fabs.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^